rspeer/spacious_corpus/README.md

 These lexemes come from text in a normal form specified in `spacious_corpus.nlp`:

 - Text is NFC or NFKC normalized, depending on the language
+- Multi-script languages (such as Serbian) are transliterated into Latin letters
 - Text is case-folded to lowercase
+- In languages that use dotted vs. dotless I (like Turkish), the case-folding is aware of the different mapping of letters
 - Vowel marks are removed, in languages where they are optional and uncommon
-- Multi-script languages (such as Serbian) are transliterated into Latin letters

 When tokenizing and counting tokens, we apply more changes: